gokyle/webshell_tutorial/pages/basic_handlers.md

 ### Looking at the request
 The `Request` value contains all the information we have about the client's request.
-One of the most useful things when we're
+One of the most useful things when we're handling requests is to be able to inspect the request path.